 Royal Commission into violence, abuse, neglect and exploitation of people with disability

-The Royal Commission into violence, abuse, neglect and exploitation of people with disability provides a critically important opportunity to listen to and investigate the experiences of people with disability around Australia.
+The Royal Commission into violence, abuse, neglect and exploitation of people with disability (also known as the Disability Royal Commission) provides a critically important opportunity to listen to and investigate the experiences of people with disability around Australia.
 This important process has the potential for great change as the Commission’s recommendations can act as a potent mechanism for change moving forward.
-The success of this will largely depend on people with disability and their families voicing the many injustices that have and continue to occur.
-Or you may know something that works well that the Royal Commission should recommend be used right across the country.

 The Disability Royal Commission was established in April 2019 and Family Advocacy has been funded specifically to support people with disability and families with their engagement with the Royal Commission across NSW and can answer any questions you may have regarding the process.

 For over three years the Commission invited people to share their experiences, stories and recommendations.
 Submissions closed 31 Dec 2022.